jangsa/share/SecretNFTs/LazySealing/secretnft_abs.md

 All of the conventional methods involve unavailability.

 That's where Lazy Sealing plays a role.
+Its concept is really simple.
-Functional real assets should not be unavailable unless it needs to be sealed.
+"Functional real assets should not be unavailable unless it needs to be unavailable (sealed)."

 ![ways of tokenization](https://github.com/jangsa/share/blob/master/SecretNFTs/LazySealing/img/comparison_w.png "ways of tokenization")